South Western Railway, Western Australia: History

-South-Western Railway Act 1891, an act by the Parliament of Western Australia assented to on 26 February 1891, authorised the construction of the railway line from Bayswater to Bunbury.
+The South-Western Railway Act 1891 (54 Vict.
+No. 14), an act by the Parliament of Western Australia granted assent on 26 February 1891, authorised the construction of the railway line from Bayswater to Bunbury.

 Construction

 The South Western Railway was constructed for the Western Australian Government Railways (WAGR) by various private contractors from 1891.
 Among these was the engineer and magistrate Owen.

 Construction was completed in two parts.
 The first, East Perth to Pinjarra, was undertaken by William Atkins (former mill manager of the Neil McNeil company at the Jarrahdale Timber Station) and Robert Oswald Law (who built the Fremantle Long Jetty) from the end of 1891.
 Work began in 1892 but was slowed by difficulties with building the bridge over the Swan River.
 This section opened on 22 May 1893.

 The second phase of construction was also completed by Atkins and McNeil, starting at Bunbury and working north to Pinjarra opening on 22 August 1893.
 Bunbury station was opened by John Forrest on 14 November 1894.